decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-23-strong-chain-quality.md

 Note that even getting at least $h - f$ honest parties in the output set is a type of censorship resistance property: the adversary cannot censor more than $f$ honest parties.

-Note that this is a stronger property than the standard definition of validity for ACS.
+This is a stronger property than the standard definition of validity for ACS.
 After GST, the adversary cannot censor any honest party.